ikara35/air_traffic_automation/README.md

-# ✈️ Air Traffic Automation
+# ✈️ Air Traffic Automation for Turkish Airspace

 A real-time flight tracking and analytics system for Turkish airspace using OpenSky Network data, PostgreSQL, and Power BI.